 It was 3 hours to midnight in a duplex off Wumba district when I decided to listen to Amaa Rae cradle a microphone and pour out her heart.
 Some two-three-minute odes to innocence.
-They were pure sonically, and Amaa Rae’s intention content-wise, is for it to be clear cut.
+They were pure sonically, and it was obvious Amaa Rae’s intention, content-wise, was for it to be clear cut.

 On “Obsolete Truth”, Amaa Rae sings “I look at you and can’t believe, you are the only one that really knows how to fuck me, you’re the only one that really knows how to love me, you’re the only one that really gets me, you’re the only one that…could”, intimating a truth we grapple with but often cannot express.
 Between the words ‘that’ and ‘could’, within those ellipses you see, the producer inserts two droplets of water —conceivably, tears— to punctuate the steady piano.
 And in this moment, Amaa Rae sniffs, showing uncertainty, hesitating before finally inserting “could disrespect me”.

-Rae’s vocal work is clean and dexterous and Kay So, Amaa Rae’s sound engineer shifts between plain singing, to echoes of her own voice behind the main register and a few lines auto tuned to vaguely resemble a masculine bass singer, or perhaps, a monster.
+Rae’s vocal work is clean and dexterous.
+Kay So, Amaa Rae’s sound engineer shifts between plain singing to echoes of her own voice behind the main register and a few lines auto-tuned to vaguely resemble a masculine bass singer, or perhaps, a monster.
 This song establishes such closeness, you can feel her very presence or picture Rae as she sings.
-It’s this sort of intimacy that defines Amaa Rae’s music.
+It is this sort of intimacy that defines Amaa Rae’s music.
 She strikes you as a very expressive person, and oh in reality, Amaa Rae actually detests suppressing her voice.
-For all you know, there are no PG 13 allusions, she makes direct references to some of our favourite things.
+There are no PG 13 allusions, she makes direct references to some of our favourite things.

 Many artists notoriously delay interviews, but Amaa Rae comes online immediately, offering readable laughter and cheerful banter before we begin.
-She seems unhurried and relaxed even though I catch her amidst music related work.
+She seems unhurried and relaxed even though she’s had to take some time off work for this interview.
 “It’s all I do”, she tells me.
 And we begin.

-It’s the week after Native had a cursory misinterpretation of music composition and misunderstanding with artist, Aylo, who featured Amaa Rae on the track, “Whoa!” off his album, type written as <Insert Project Name/>, a rich synthesis of alt and soul we had reviewed, but the article is now in our recycle bin.
+It’s the week after Native had a cursory misinterpretation of music composition and misunderstanding with artist, AYLØ, who featured Amaa Rae on the track, “Whoa!” off his album, type written as <Insert Project Name/>, a rich synthesis of alt and soul we had reviewed —but the article is now in our back end.
 On “Whoa!”, both artists are deft behind the mic.

-There is always some level of meaning lost between artist and consumer.
-Such that, parts of it’s intended understanding is often lost in transmission.
-And Amaa Rae shows she understands this when she says, “to me ehn, —Rae often switches between her Ghanaian and American accent intermittently— music can be interpreted in so many different ways because different people from all walks of life are connecting to a song but taking different things away from it, that’s the beauty of music.
+I ask for Rae’s thoughts on the “Whoa!” song review in question.
+There is always some level of meaning lost between artist and consumer, and in this case, journalists.
+Such that, parts of a song’s intended understanding can be lost during interpretation for a music review.
+Amaa Rae shows she understands this when she says, “to me ehn…”—Rae often switches between her Ghanaian and American accent intermittently— “…music can be interpreted in so many different ways because different people from all walks of life are connecting to a song but taking different things away from it, that’s the beauty of music.
 It’s so raw, so imperfect even when it’s perfect.”

-Rae habitually speaks like this.
+Rae speaks comprehensively like this, all through our interview.
 In fact, she makes my job easier as a journalist who sometimes struggles with artists who give information in short supply, turning us into chickens scratching the surface for context.
-She dribbles tactfully between the side of the artist (who is her close associate) and Native.
+She dribbles tactfully between the side of the artist (who is her close associate) and NATIVE.
 A psychologist, I tell you, she actually is.
-This is beyond a conversation, we barter.
-And like such a market, she gifts me honesty and intermediates without breaking trust in the conversation.
-Then, she unburdens Aylo’s burden to me.
+This is beyond a conversation.
+We barter.
+Like a market, she gifts me honesty and mediates without breaking trust in the conversation.
+Then, she unburdens AYLØ’s burden to me.